InformaticsMatters/ansible-role-cert-manager/README.md

     # To uninstall from the cluster
     # state: absent
     cm_state: present
+    # The period of time (seconds) to wait for the cert-manager
+    # to get to the desired state.
+It may take several minutes for
+    # container initialisation, a period of more than 3 minutes
+    # is recommended.
+    cm_wait_timeout: 360

     # Email address used for ACME registration
     cm_letsencrypt_email: SetMe